 How were colour and lighting used?

 The barn is built from stone, so the Neales were keen to contrast that with a contemporary feel in the kitchen.
-As the windows and doors are Anthracite Grey, the Neales selected a framed, Shaker-style kitchen in soft grey, with a central island in a slightly darker, cement grey.
+As the windows and doors are Anthracite Grey, the Neales selected a framed, Shaker-style kitchen in soft grey.
+They also chose a central island in a slightly darker, cement grey.